Braised Pork with Peppers and Onions

 2 small red bell peppers, or yellow bell peppers, quartered and cut into 1/4-inch slices

-1 small red or yellow onion, quartered and cut into 1/4-inch slices
+1 small red onion, OR yellow onion, quartered and cut into 1/4-inch slices

 4 cloves garlic, thinly sliced

 1/2 cup dry red wine, (for non-alcoholic, substitute chicken or vegetable broth)

 In a large nonstick skillet over medium heat, warm oil.
 Sprinkle chops with salt and pepper and cook until browned, 3 to 4 minutes per side.
 Remove chops to a plate and set aside.